Mattia-Bieler/BoE_7_Project/README.md

-# BoE_7_Project
+# Bank Speeches Project
-This repository will contain all files for the Bank of England Employer Project.
+This repository will contain all files for the Bank of England Project.

 The main branch has the Jupyter Notebook and Tableau Dashboard.